Great Networking Groups In Wichita KS[/title] Below are some of the networking groups in Wichita,…

 Donating Plasma For Money

-When I was homeless at 23, donating my plasma until I got a job and a first paycheck was what gave me the ability to still be able to buy food enough to not feel like I was starving.
+When I was homeless at 23, donating my plasma until I got a job and a first paycheck was what gave me the ability to be still able to buy enough food not to feel like I was starving.
 Once you get your first ID, you can donate plasma here every 3 days for about $30 a pop: https://www.cslplasma.com/center/KS/415-wichita/coupon on Central & Cleveland St.

 Housing Shelters & Meals For The Homeless in Wichita

-*Below is a list of all the places you can call for shelter and a place to sleep, there are places all over Wichita, it’s easy.
+*Below is a list of all the places you can call for shelter and a place to sleep, there are places all over Wichita, and it’s easy.

 2nd Chance Industries in Wichita